Governance | Corporate Governance

 - In order to enhance the effectiveness of audits, the Board of Directors shall appoint an internal Director who does not concurrently serve as an Executive Officer and who is well-versed in the Nomura Group's business as a fulltime member of the Audit Committee or an Audit Mission Director.

 - The Board of Directors shall oversee the status of the maintenance and operation of internal controls through audits by the Audit Committee and activities by the Internal Audit division, which is independent from the business execution functions.

-- An Internal Controls Committee attended by the Group CEO and the members of the Audit Committee shall be established for the purpose of further strengthening and enhancing the Internal Controls System.
+- An Internal Controls Committee chaired by the Group CEO and attended by members of the Audit Committee shall be established for the purpose of further strengthening and enhancing the Internal Controls System.